TonyXu214/learncpp/README.md

 - The rule of five says that if the copy constructor, copy assignment, move constructor, move assignment, or destructor are defined or deleted, then each of those functions should be defined or deleted.
 - While deleting only the move constructor and move assignment may seem like a good idea if you want a copyable but not movable object, this has the unfortunate consequence of making the class not returnable by value in cases where mandatory copy elision does not apply.
 This happens because a deleted move constructor is still declared, and thus is eligible for overload resolution.
 And return by value will favor a deleted move constructor over a non-deleted copy constructor.

+std::move
+- std::move is a standard library function that casts (using static_cast) its argument into an r-value reference, so that move semantics can be invoked
+- the C++ standard says, “Unless otherwise specified, moved-from objects [of types defined in the C++ standard library] shall be placed in a valid but unspecified state.
+- std::move() gives a hint to the compiler that the programmer doesn’t need the value of an object any more.
+Only use std::move() on persistent objects whose value you want to move, and do not make any assumptions about the value of the object beyond that point.
+It is okay to give a moved-from object a new value (e.g. using operator=) after the current value has been moved
+- std::move can be used whenever we want to treat an l-value like an r-value for the purpose of invoking move semantics instead of copy semantics.

+std::unique_ptr
+- By always allocating smart pointers on the stack (as local variables or composition members of a class), we’re guaranteed that the smart pointer will properly go out of scope when the function or object it is contained within ends, ensuring the object the smart pointer owns is properly deallocated
+- Because std::unique_ptr is designed with move semantics in mind, copy initialization and copy assignment are disabled.
+If you want to transfer the contents managed by std::unique_ptr, you must use move semantics.
+- std::unique_ptr has an overloaded operator* and operator-> that can be used to return the resource being managed.
+Operator* returns a reference to the managed resource, and operator-> returns a pointer
+- Remember that std::unique_ptr may not always be managing an object -- either because it was created empty (using the default constructor or passing in a nullptr as the parameter), or because the resource it was managing got moved to another std::unique_ptr.
+So before we use either of these operators, we should check whether the std::unique_ptr actually has a resource.
+Fortunately, this is easy: std::unique_ptr has a cast to bool that returns true if the std::unique_ptr is managing a resource
+- Favor std::array, std::vector, or std::string over a smart pointer managing a fixed array, dynamic array, or C-style string.
+- C++14 comes with an additional function named std::make_unique().
+This templated function constructs an object of the template type and initializes it with the arguments passed into the function.
+- Use std::make_unique() instead of creating std::unique_ptr and using new yourself.
+- Instead, it’s better to just pass the resource itself (by pointer or reference, depending on whether null is a valid argument).
+This allows the function to remain agnostic of how the caller is managing its resources.
+To get a raw resource pointer from a std::unique_ptr, you can use the get() member function:

+std::shared_ptr
+- std::shared_ptr is meant to solve the case where you need multiple smart pointers co-owning a resource
+- As long as at least one std::shared_ptr is pointing to the resource, the resource will not be deallocated, even if individual std::shared_ptr are destroyed
+- Always make a copy of an existing std::shared_ptr if you need more than one std::shared_ptr pointing to the same resource.
+- When a std::shared_ptr is created via a std::shared_ptr constructor, the memory for the managed object (which is usually passed in) and control block (which the constructor creates) are allocated separately.
+However, when using std::make_shared(), this can be optimized into a single memory allocation, which leads to better performance.
+- This also explains why independently creating two std::shared_ptr pointed to the same resource gets us into trouble.
+Each std::shared_ptr will have one pointer pointing at the resource.
+However, each std::shared_ptr will independently allocate its own control block, which will indicate that it is the only pointer owning that resource.
+- A std::unique_ptr can be converted into a std::shared_ptr via a special std::shared_ptr constructor that accepts a std::unique_ptr r-value.
+The contents of the std::unique_ptr will be moved to the std::shared_ptr.
+- However, std::shared_ptr can not be safely converted to a std::unique_ptr.
+This means that if you’re creating a function that is going to return a smart pointer, you’re better off returning a std::unique_ptr and assigning it to a std::shared_ptr if and when that’s appropriate

+Circular dependency issues with std::shared_ptr, and std::weak_ptr
+- A Circular reference (also called a cyclical reference or a cycle) is a series of references where each object references the next, and the last object references back to the first, causing a referential loop.
+- A std::weak_ptr is an observer -- it can observe and access the same object as a std::shared_ptr (or other std::weak_ptrs) but it is not considered an owner.
+- One downside of std::weak_ptr is that std::weak_ptr are not directly usable (they have no operator->).
+To use a std::weak_ptr, you must first convert it into a std::shared_ptr.
+Then you can use the std::shared_ptr.
+To convert a std::weak_ptr into a std::shared_ptr, you can use the lock() member function.
+- Because std::weak_ptr won’t keep an owned resource alive, it’s similarly possible for a std::weak_ptr to be left pointing to a resource that has been deallocated by a std::shared_ptr.
+However, std::weak_ptr has a neat trick up its sleeve -- because it has access to the reference count for an object, it can determine if it is pointing to a valid object or not!
+If the reference count is non-zero, the resource is still valid.
+If the reference count is zero, then the resource has been destroyed.
+- Note that if a std::weak_ptr is expired, then we shouldn’t call lock() on it, because the object being pointed to has already been destroyed, so there is no object to share.
+If you do call lock() on an expired std::weak_ptr, it will return a std::shared_ptr to nullptr
+- std::shared_ptr can be used when you need multiple smart pointers that can co-own a resource.
+The resource will be deallocated when the last std::shared_ptr goes out of scope. std::weak_ptr can be used when you want a smart pointer that can see and use a shared resource, but does not participate in the ownership of that resource.